 Does tracking time feel like a hassle?
-Like most business owners, you do it anyway since profitability and time are closely related.
+Like many accounting professionals, you do it anyway since profitability and time are linked together.

 Time, as you know, is finite.
 This pricing strategy, which sells your time, literally caps your earning potential.

 Now I realize charging an hourly rate is the easiest way to get paid for your work.
 You do the work, bill for your time and then expect payment.
 Tracking time; however, has major pitfalls.